garrett361/transformers_notes/main.typ

   &= bold(1) space .
 $
-Because of the triangular nature of $A_( r r\' )$, the inverse can be computed relatively cheaply and then all of the remaining operations are matmuls, taking $cal(O)( S R )$ time.
+Because of the triangular nature of $A_( r r\' )$, the inverse can be computed relatively cheaply and then all of the remaining operations are matmuls.
 In exactly the same way, we can also derive a similar equation for $u_( t r )$:
 $
   u_( t r ) = (bold(1) - A)^( -1 )_( r r\' ) beta_( t r\' )v_( t r\' ) space .
 $
-This trick is called the UT transformation @Joffrain2006AccumulatingHT, and the recursive representation of $w$ and $u$ (that we didn't write) is called the WY representation
+This trick is related to the UT transformation @Joffrain2006AccumulatingHT (though it's presented fairly differently), and the recursive representation of $w$ and $u$ (that we didn't write) is called the WY representation @Bischof1985TheWR.
-@Bischof1985TheWR.

 The final, hardware friendly representation of the delta model outputs is:
 $